Statement of Basic Policies

 Running or other activities that present safety hazards are not permitted.
 Activities (such as blocking sidewalks, doorways, or aisles) that impede access to the building and its materials are not permitted.

-Other acts which constitute a violation of local ordinances or the Massachusetts General Laws, such as, but not limited to, theft, disorderly conduct, vandalism will be reported to the Barnstable Police Department or other authorities.
+Other acts which constitute a violation of local ordinances or the Massachusetts General Laws, such as, but not limited to, theft, disorderly conduct, vandalism will be reported to the Barnstable Police Department.